Defence (Emergency) Regulations: British Mandate

-Disputed revocation
+Suppressed revocation

 On 12 May 1948, two days before British rule in Palestine was to come to an end, the British King signed the Palestine (Revocations) Order in Council, 1948, to come into operation on 14 May.
 The Order revoked a sequence of Orders in Council that included the Order under which the Defence (Emergency) Regulations were issued.
-The British government considered that the Regulations were thereby abolished, but the Israeli government disagreed on the grounds that the Palestine (Revocations) Order was not printed in the Palestine Gazette (which had by then ceased publication).
+Under the Interpretation Ordinance, 1945, the Palestine (Revocations) Order was valid law throughout the territories.
+However, Ben-Gurion saw that this posed a challenge to the transfer of power and suppressed all news of the revocation.
+Israelis were not made aware of the revocation until 1985, when human rights lawyer Leah Tsemel presented it as an argument against deportation.

 Israeli law

 The Defence (Emergency) Regulations along with most of the existing Mandatory law were incorporated into Israeli domestic law by the country's Provisional State Council's first legislative act – a reception statute known as the "Law and Administration Ordinance of 1948".
 The existing laws were adopted "with such modifications as may result from establishment of the State or its authorities."
 As such, regulations involving immigration were excluded, and Jews whose entry into Palestine had been illegal were retrospectively legalized, but the rest of the Regulations remain intact except where explicitly annulled or superseded by subsequent Israeli legislation.

+Ben-Gurion attempted multiple times to push a bill through the Provisional State Council which would retroactively nullify the Palestine (Revocations) Order.
+Since the order was unknown to the Provisional State Council, the initial attempts were seen as ambiguous and failed.
+The nullification was eventually passed in the Knesset in August 1949 as the "Hidden Law Amendment."
+The Palestine (Revocations) Order was never hidden, but continues to be treated as an invalid, hidden law in Israeli jurisprudence as of 2025.

 Initially a few judges refused to apply the Regulations, but the Supreme Court accepted them as part of Israeli law.
 The Regulations were used against Jews a few times in the early state, for example in order to abolish the underground group Lehi in the wake of the Bernadotte assassination, but their primary use has been against Arabs.
 They were the basis of the military government imposed on Israeli Arabs from 1950 to 1966.
 They are also a key part of the legal framework applied in the West Bank today.